 Wheeler Army Field

-The Air Force has a very strong presence in Hawaii, with 2 main bases, Hickam and Bellows, and one smaller one Wheeler.
-Hickam is located very central to Honolulu, right where all the traffic converges.
+The Air Force has a very strong presence in Hawaii, with 2 main bases, Hickam and Bellows, and one smaller one called Wheeler.
+Hickam is now basically the same as Pearl Harbor, connected in fact.
+It's located very central to Honolulu, right where all the traffic converges.
 It can be a grueling commute in and out of Hickam if you live too far.
-That’s why I recommend that Hickam personell live in close areas like Waipio Gentry.
-There is housing very close to Hickam, but it’s usually not as nice as the newer areas in Waipio.
+That's why I recommend that Hickam personell live in close areas like Waipio Gentry, or up the H3 in Kaneohe.
+There is housing very close to Hickam, but it's usually not that great.
+You never want to live super close to the airport in any town.
 I recently sold a nice home to an O3 that was very new and in a nice neighborhood.
 We had looked all over Honolulu, but found that going just a few minutes out of the area gave us better options.